rayyan35p/tp/docs/DeveloperGuide.md

     1. Prerequisite: There must be projects which contain tasks present in TaskHub.

     2. Test case: `deleteT pr/1 t/1 3`<br>
-       Expected: Tasks indexed at 1 and 3 are deleted from the first project and the corresponding messaged is returned to the user.
+       Expected: Tasks indexed at 1 and 3 in the project list are deleted from the first project and the corresponding messaged is returned to the user.

     3. Other incorrect delete commands to try: `deleteT`, `deleteT pr/1 t/x`, `deleteT pr/x t/1`, `deleteP 1 2 3`, ...` (where x is larger than the list size)<br>
        Expected: Similar to previous but with different error messages.